OHDSI/Vocabulary-v5.0/NAACCR/SOURCES.md

 ## Known Limitations and Version-Sensitive Heuristics

-- **SSDI filter relies on EOD/TNM coverage.** If a future NAACCR version introduces a new SSDI item that is not yet in the EOD/TNM ZIP, the HTML scraper may produce spurious 2-part generic values for it.
+- **SSDI filter relies on EOD/TNM coverage.** If a future NAACCR version introduces a new SSDI item that is not yet in the EOD/TNM ZIP, the API may produce spurious 2-part generic values for it.
 Check the SSDI item count after each update.

 - **Surgery `TITLE_TO_SCHEMA` mapping** is hard-coded for 4 known mismatches in v26.